K0d0ku/web-serv_midterm/#images_and_files/the_process.md

 5. Implementation of Authentication and Authorization in an application using Identity - ✅

 ## Process
+I kinda had a bit of experience with .Net Maui and made an android app with a Local Database that also includes some of the requirements like: CRUD, DataAnnotation etc. from this project: [Link🔗](https://github.com/K0d0ku/cloud_app_dev_exam_project)

 ### 1. Implementation of CRUD operations using the REST architectural style